iechor/docs/content/tags/best-practices/_index.md

 ---
 title: Best practices
 icon: star
-description: Optimal patterns for Docker
+description: Optimal patterns for iEchor
 ---

 Best practices articles describe methods and techniques that are generally